IonAlberdi/discovery-multi/helloworld/README.md

-##Application-Context Hello World
+##Discovery-Multi Hello World

-This HelloWorld shows the agentContext and applicationContext librarys developed for the [MediaScape project](http://mediascapeproject.eu/) in action.
+This HelloWorld shows the discoveryForApplicationContext and applicationContext librarys developed for the [MediaScape project](http://mediascapeproject.eu/) in action.
 ![alt text](../application-context-components.png "MediaScape - Agent and Application Context")

 ## Navigation